scienceprojectlab logo

 When our Solar System was forming most of this heavy materials were absorbed by the planetoids orbiting the Sun.
 Planetoids became the planets but some amount of this primordial matter ejected from the old star still exists in form of the asteroids, comets and small particles.
 In fact every day tons of this particles collide with Earth and burn in it's thick atmosphere.
 Occasionally when the piece is big enough - one inch or so - you can see a brief flash of light crossing the night sky.
 A shooting star.
 It burns in the atmosphere and almost never reaches the surface.
 However during descent it disintegrates into smaller pieces.
 They brake in the atmosphere and slowly fall down as a dust.
 They called micrometeorites.
 And this is the star dust we're after.

-Collecting this microscopic pieces of old supernova can be great 7th grade science fair project!
+Collecting microscopic pieces of old supernova can be a great 7th grade science fair project!

 There are many ways to collect micrometeorites.
 Basically the bigger area you can collect dust from the higher chances of finding micrometeorites.
 Time and weather may be important too.
-Chances of finding micrometeorites in the few days following meteor shower higher than after few days of heavy rain when all the particles washed out of atmosphere by water drops.
+Chances of finding micrometeorites in the few days following a meteor shower are higher than after a few days of heavy rain when all the particles are washed out of atmosphere by water drops.

 It's hard to collect micrometeorites if you have persistent strong winds in your area.
-If you have snowfall in your area it's a perfect chance to find good deal of micrometeorites - snowflakes are frequently form around atmospheric particles and there are chances that some of the particles will be the micrometeorites.
-Snow is easy to collect and you can collect a lot of fresh and clean snow from big area providing ideal conditions for micrometeorite search.
+If you just had a snowfall it's a perfect chance to find good deal of micrometeorites - snowflakes frequently form around atmospheric particles and there are chances that some of the particles will be micrometeorites.
+Snow is easy to collect and you can geather a lot of fresh and clean snow from a big area providing ideal conditions for a micrometeorite search.

 The goal of the project: